 Bedside balance tests: They are mainly done by observing your eyes in different head and body positions.
 The most important finding which the doctor will be looking for is nystagmus (special kind of involuntary eye movements which helps the doctor to differentiate between different causes of vertigo or dizziness).

-If bedside balance tests will not be enough to find the problem, she will ask more detailed balance tests that need special equipment as.
+Sometimes bedside balance tests will not be enough , so more detailed vestibular tests are needed

-VHIT, VNG is done with a google fixed firmly over your eyes, tracking and recording your eye movements with camera as you look back and forth between designated points and move your head and body into different positions.
+VNG is done with a google fixed firmly over your eyes, tracking and recording your eye movements with camera as you look back and forth between designated points or move your head and body into different positions.

-cVEMP and oVEMP are done by putting electrodes on the neck , around the eyes and recording muscles activity as response to loud sounds.
+Cervical and ocular Vestibular Evoked Myogenic Potentials (cVEMP and oVEMP) may be used to assess specific parts of the inner-ear balance system and vestibular pathways and done by putting electrodes on the neck , around the eyes and recording muscles activity as response to loud sounds.

 Most common diseases causing vertigo or dizziness